belgianmobileid/doc/chapters/map_user.md

 All these flows are depicted in the <a href="https://brand.belgianmobileid.be/document/39#/ux/ux-flows" target="blank">itsme® B2B portal</a>.

 In a limited number of cases (e.g. technical issue,…) a user could ask itsme® to ‘delete’ his account.
-As a result the specific account will be ‘archived’ (for compliancy reasons) and thus also the unique identifier(s) (e.g. <i>"sub"</i>), used to interact with the different Service Providers the specific users is active with, will be automatically deleted in our database.
+As a result the specific account will be ‘archived’ (for compliancy reasons) and thus also the unique identifier(s) (e.g. <i>"sub"</i>), used to interact with the different Service Providers the specific user is active with, will be automatically deleted in our database.

 If the same user would opt to (re)create an itsme® afterwards, he will need to re-bind his itsme® account with your application server (as the initial identifier is no longer valid as explained before).
 To re-bind his itsme® account one of the above scenario should be used.
 After successful (re)binding you will need to overwrite the initial reference with the new ‘sub’ claim value in your database.